La Proveedora: Archeology in Sonora

-The Site
+Site

 There are many animal shapes, mainly Pronghorn and bighorn sheep (typical of the region), almost always in herds and sometimes depicting pregnant bellies.
 There is a coyote figure, a bird of prey (eagle) type face and turtles.
 There are solitary human figures and family groups with man, woman and children clearly distinguished.
 The human silhouette is made with lines, round heads and elongated necks.
 Also are many geometric figures representing circular spirals or square, tribal and Suns figures.
 A very interesting figure representing a sea shell necklace, an ornamental element widely used by civilizations inhabiting the Gulf of California coast and also coincides with the commercial and cultural trade in the Trincheras culture.

 There are several scientific studies that some anthropologists and higher education institutions have made of the evidence of these ancient civilizations.
 Nonetheless, there are some contradictions and disagreements among some of the data -such as the age and meaning of these carvings- that do not allow us to make a reliable judgment about them.
 At a local level, however, those of us who live here and have very close and constant contact and personal experience with these drawings find it more comfortable, logical, and acceptable to give a simple and basic interpretation of the drawings, such as: goats, turtles, hunts, dances, moons, suns, directions, dates, and also artistic expression.

 Professor Manuel Jorge González Montesinos from the University of Sonora has published a short easy to understand essay about the carvings.
-This work helps us sustain the following thesis: the region was inhabited by the Mogollon culture civilizations from the year 600 BC to 1400 AD.; by the Anasazi Culture from the year 100 BC., to 1450 AD.; by the Hohokam Culture from 300 BC., to 1400 AD., and also from 800 to 1200 AD.
+This work helps us sustain the following thesis: the region was inhabited by the Mogollon culture civilizations from the year 600 BC to 1400 AD.; by the Ancestral Puebloans from the year 100 BC., to 1450 AD.; by the Hohokam Culture from 300 BC., to 1400 AD., and also from 800 to 1200 AD.

 Settlers were hunter-gatherer desert people with agricultural knowledge; established important irrigation systems for maize cultivation; developed the ability to design and use solar calendars engraved in stone, which indicated the beginning of the seasons of the year.
 These three cultures established a large communications network and roads that allowed them to develop a far-reaching commercial, cultural and social trade agreements among them.
-Trade products were baskets and woven objects, ceramics, corn, ritual ornaments, turquoise, seashells, salt, and even knowhow and production technical.
+Trade products were baskets and woven objects, ceramics, corn, ritual ornaments, turquoise, seashells, salt, and even know-how and production technical.